-

 For many Australian and New Zealand businesses, these tariffs will affect more than just the immediate costs of doing business.
 They will likely influence profit allocations, tax liabilities, compliance exposure, and potentially trigger double taxation disputes.
 Multinationals exporting goods to the US via related-party structures must carefully manage the transfer pricing implications of these new tariffs.

-It may not be sustainable to try competing in tariff-heavy markets.
+Attempting to compete in tariff-heavy markets may not be sustainable.
 Businesses may need to make the call to scale down or halt trade in markets where tariffs are going to continue.

 Key transfer pricing considerations